Wellies in Fashion

 You can find a photo of a pair of “dress wellingtons” at the Northampton Museum footwear collection plus a lot of other fun stuff about the history of shoes.
 The shoe curator there, Rebecca Shawcross, has written a super history of Shoes

-As for the history of that wellington boot, well it did become popular with the masses bearing in mind not everyone was a member of the aristocracy and could afford a pair of bespoke leather boots !
+As for the history of those wellington boots, well they did become popular with the masses bearing in mind not everyone was a member of the aristocracy and could afford a pair of bespoke leather boots !
 In the 1850s Charles Goodyear invented the vulcanisation process that turns natural tree grown rubber into a stable material (that is used in products such as tyres), and then an American industrialist ( Hiram Hutchinson) figured out how to use the new technology to make rubber boots.
 And the rest as they say is history….Did you know that during World War 1 over a million pairs of rubber boots were made for use by the British army in the trenches by the North British Rubber Company.
 Sadly no British manufacturing of rubber boots remains, but you start to see why the trend for rubber boots and shoes grew so strong in the UK.

 Anyway, I digress, back to fashion in the garden….